Being With What Is

 A Silent Jewish Mindfulness Retreat for Young Adults

-We are excited to offer our first in-depth retreat specifically designed for young adults!
-This program invites you to slow down, connect with yourself and others, and drop into what matters most amidst the challenges of daily life and the ongoing difficulties we have been facing in the wake of the tumultuous events of this past year.
+In beautiful Mill Valley, California, we will hold our second annual multi-day retreat specifically designed for young adults!
+This program invites you to slow down, connect with yourself and others, and drop into what matters most.
+Amidst the challenges of daily life and the tumultuous challenges in the world around us, this is an opportunity for deep renewal, healing, and transformation

 Utilizing the gifts of mindfulness, embodiment, song, prayer, and a variety of Jewish spiritual teachings, you will: